-A fire practice is held regularly to familiarise children staff and helpers with procedures.
+We regularly hold fire drills to familiarise children, staff and helpers with procedures.
 The fire bell and extinguishers are tested at regular intervals.

 Activities and Community Links

 The school provides opportunities for each class to participate in educational visits and activities.
 These can take the form of visits to museums, gardens, art galleries and local attractions depending on the curriculum link.